 It is important to us that those communities affected by our operations can trust the information we give them.
-For this reason we have asked Steve Wilkinson, Chair of our Manchester Airport Consultative Committee, to chair a Stakeholder Reference Group.
+For this reason we have asked Steve Wilkinson, Chair of our Manchester Airport Consultative Committee, to Chair a Stakeholder Reference Group.
 Find out more about the Committee by clicking here.
 This group will oversee the way that we are giving information to communities, ensure that information is accurate and that we are available to answer queries.
-Members will include:
+Members include:

 Minutes of meetings: